2Mamba2Furious: Linear in Complexity, Competitive in Accuracy: Abstract

 \section{Abstract}

 Linear attention transformers have become a strong alternative to softmax attention due to their efficiency.
 However, linear attention tends to be less expressive and results in reduced accuracy compared to softmax attention.
 To bridge the accuracy gap between softmax attention and linear attention, we manipulate Mamba-2, a very strong linear attention variant.
-We first simplify Mamba-2 down to it's most fundamental and important components, evaluating which specific choices make it most accurate.
-From this simplified Mamba variant (\MambaSimple{}), we improve the $A$-mask and increase the order of the hidden state, resulting in a method, which we call \AlgoName{}, that is nearly as accurate as softmax attention, yet much more memory efficient for long context lengths.
+We first simplify Mamba-2 down to its most fundamental and important components, evaluating which specific choices make it most accurate.
+From this simplified Mamba-2 variant (\MambaSimple{}), we improve the $A$-mask and increase the order of the hidden state, resulting in a method, which we call \AlgoName{}, that is nearly as accurate as softmax attention, yet much more memory efficient for long context lengths.
 We also investigate elements to Mamba-2 that help surpass softmax attention accuracy.
-Code is provided for all our experiments \footnote{\href{https://github.com/gmongaras/2Mamba2Furious}{https://github.com/gmongaras/2Mamba2Furious}}.
+Code is provided for all our experiments \footnote{\href{https://github.com/gmongaras/2Mamba2Furious}{https://github.com/gmongaras/2Mamba2Furious}} \footnote{\href{https://huggingface.co/collections/gmongaras/2mamba2furious-linear-in-complexity}{https://huggingface.co/collections/gmongaras/2mamba2furious-linear-in-complexity}}.